 Bean Origin: South and Central America, Africa

-Why We Chose It: Bean Box ticked multiple boxes on our list of criteria for a coffee subscription service.
+Why You Should Try It: Bean Box ticked multiple boxes on our list of criteria for a coffee subscription service.
 The tipping point was the company’s transparency on fair trade vs. direct trade policies and the ability to read ratings and reviews of the coffees it sells.

-The Seattle-based Bean Box allows customers to customize their coffee subscriptions based on roast levels and flavor profiles.
+The Seattle-based Bean Box allows customers to customize their coffee subscriptions based on roast types and flavor profiles.
 Each Bean Box is chosen by the company's in-house curator and coffee expert, Maryna Gray.

-The extent of customizing your coffees is limited to roast preference (light to dark), and any blends you fall in love with can be purchased in larger bags via Bean Box's online shop.
-We also appreciate the transparency of the website; both positive and negative reviews appear equally.
+The only customizing options available pertain to roast preference (light to dark), but any blends you fall in love with can be purchased in larger bags via Bean Box's online shop.
+We also appreciate the transparency of the website, as both positive and negative reviews appear equally.

-Why We Chose It: Among the list of companies on our list, Driftaway has the most options for gift-giving.
-From personalization to coffee gear, this is a one-stop-shop for bringing a smile to any coffee lover's face.
+Why You Should Try It: Driftaway offers the most options for gift-giving.
+From personalization to coffee gear, this is a one-stop shop for bringing a smile to any coffee lover's face.

 Gift recipients receive an explorer kit